emoncms/development/Modules/myelectric_tutorial/readme.md

     </script>

-Try it out, navigate to http://your-ip-address/emoncms/myelectric/view in your browser again and the view should be updating every 5 seconds.
+**Try it out:** navigate to http://your-ip-address/emoncms/myelectric/view in your browser again and the view should be updating every 5 seconds.

 ## 4) Creating a menu item for our module